corgibytes/styleguide/content-style-guide/03-writing-about-people.html.md

 layout: article
 ---

-We write the same way we build apps: with a person-first perspective.
+We write the same way we code: with empathy.
 Whether you’re writing for an internal or external audience, it's important to write for and about other people in a way that’s compassionate, inclusive, and respectful.
-Being aware of the impact of your language will help make MailChimp a better place to work and a better steward of our values in the world.
+Being aware of the impact of your language will help make Corgibytes a better place to work and a better steward of our values in the world.
 In this section we'll lay out some guidelines for writing about people with compassion, and share some resources for further learning.

+Many of these guidelines are based on the [APA Guide to Bias Free Language](https://apastyle.apa.org/style-grammar-guidelines/bias-free-language/).

+### Label Appropriately
+Don't use descriptions about a person's age, disability, gender identity, religion, political affiliation, racial and ethnic identity, sexual orientation, or socioeconomic status unless it is relevant.

+- Yes: Janelle learned to code.
+- No: Janelle is a woman who learned to code.

+- Yes: Software Developers
+- No: Black Software Developers

+If a descriptor *is* relevant, do not use it gratuitously.

 ### Age

-Don’t reference a person’s age unless it’s relevant to what you’re writing.
-If it *is* relevant, include the person’s specific age, offset by commas.
+Include the person’s specific age, offset by commas.

 - The CEO, 16, just got her driver’s license.

 Don’t refer to people using age-related descriptors like “young,” “old,” or “elderly.”

+### Racial and Ethnic Identity

+This is a complex and nuanced topic.
+Refer to the [APA Guide](https://apastyle.apa.org/style-grammar-guidelines/bias-free-language/racial-ethnic-minorities) for more context.

+Capitalize racial and ethnic groups.
+Do not use colors to describe groups of people.
+The only exceptions are "Black" and "White."

+Use the term "people of color" or "underrepresented groups" to describe non-White racial and ethnic groups collectively.

+Do not use terms that are considered outdated and inappropriate.
+Never use racial slurs or pejoratives.

+- No: Colored
+- No: Afro-American
+- No: Oriental
+- No: Indian (in reference to an Indigenous Person)

+Avoid the term "minority" as it may be interpreted as a pejorative.

+Don't use the term "underprivileged" to describe someone's race or ethnicity.

 ### Disability

-Don’t refer to a person’s disability unless it’s relevant to what you’re writing.
-If you need to mention it, use language that emphasizes the person first: ”she has a disability” rather than “she is disabled.”
+Use language that emphasizes the person first: ”she has a disability” rather than “she is disabled.”

 When writing about a person with disabilities, don’t use the words “suffer,” “victim,” or “handicapped.”
 “Handicapped parking” is OK.